Super Nintendo / Famicom Architecture

 The Ricoh 5A22 chip, labelled ‘S-CPU’ by Nintendo.

 Unlike the Apple IIGS, which enjoyed backward compatibility with Apple II software, the Super Nintendo is not compatible with NES games.
-To be fair, by looking at the choice of processor, there’s a slight possibility that the SNES was originally planned to be compatible with NES games, who knows.
+To be fair, based on the choice of processor, there’s a slight possibility that the SNES was originally planned to be compatible with NES games, who knows.

-Moving on, the CPU employs a variable clock speed that will reach up to 3.58 MHz during register operations and down to 1.79 MHz when accessing the slowest buses (i.e. the serial/controller port).
+Moving on, the CPU employs a variable clock speed, reaching up to 3.58 MHz for register operations and dropping to 1.79 MHz when accessing the slowest buses (i.e. the serial/controller port).

 Now, to properly understand the functionality of the 5A22, we must first look at what the 65C816 provides:

-Looking at this, I have to confess the 65C816 feels excessively cumbersome for little gain.
-Compared to other offerings such as the Motorola 68000, it’s not difficult to conclude why the Apple IIGS ended up being the only personal computer to adopt the 65C816.
-Nonetheless, throughout the article you’ll see how Nintendo and Ricoh managed to turn the limitations of this CPU into opportunities to revamp its game library.
+Looking at this, I have to confess that the 65C816 feels excessively cumbersome for little gain.
+Compared to other offerings such as the Motorola 68000, it is not difficult to conclude why the Apple IIGS remained the only personal computer to adopt the 65C816.
+Nonetheless, throughout this article, you will see how Nintendo and Ricoh managed to turn the limitations of this CPU into opportunities to revamp its game library.

 Ricoh’s additions

-The 65C816 is a general-purpose CPU conceived in 1983 as a follow-up of its 1975 ancestor, with all the requirements and constraints that this implies.
-Yet, Nintendo planned its console to last throughout the 90s.
-Thus, Ricoh had to step up its game (if you pardon the pun).
+In 1983, the 65C816 CPU was conceived as a general-purpose successor of its 1975 ancestor, with all the associated requirements and constraints.
+Yet, Nintendo planned its console to last throughout the 90s, meaning Ricoh had to step up its game (if you’ll pardon the pun).

-First on the list was to tackle its arithmetic limitations, the 65C816 doesn’t include any dedicated instructions for multiplication or division.
-As a consequence, Ricoh added 16-bit multiplication and division units, enabling the CPU to carry out these types of operations by hardware (instead of software).
+First on the list was tackling its arithmetic limitations - the 65C816 lacks dedicated instructions for multiplication or division.
+As a result, Ricoh incorporated multiplication and division units, enabling the CPU to perform these types of operations via hardware (rather of software).
+Instead of conventional instructions, they are operated through registers.

-Now, ‘why is this relevant’ you may be wondering, and the answer will come up when we discuss certain novelties of the Super Nintendo’s graphics chips (in the ‘Graphics’ section).
+Now, you may be wondering ‘why is this relevant?’.
+The significance of these additions will become clear when we explore the novelties of the Super Nintendo’s graphics chips (in the ‘Graphics’ section).

 Speedy memory access

-The second challenge was to increment its data bandwidth.
-Hence, two exclusive DMAs (Direct Memory Access) were added to move data around without the intervention of the CPU (resulting in faster speeds).
-For this design to work, regions of memory are referenced using two different address buses [6]:
+The second challenge was to increase its data bandwidth.
+Hence, two exclusive DMAs (Direct Memory Access) were added to move data around without the intervention of the CPU, resulting in faster speeds.
+For this design to work, regions of memory are referenced using two distinct address buses [8]:

-Furthermore, the two DMAs are not identical and provide very distinct functionality [7]:
+Furthermore, the two DMAs are not identical and serve very distinct functions [9]:

-Finally, the system provides eight channels to set up DMA transfers, thus enabling to dispatch up to eight independent transfers at once.
+Finally, the system provides eight channels for DMA transfers, enabling to dispatch up to eight independent transfers at once.

-For comparison, the 68000 uses a vector table to handle exceptions, so execution will be redirected whenever a fault is detected.
+For comparison, the 68000 employs a vector table to handle exceptions, ensuring execution is redirected whenever a fault is detected.

 (Lots of) more memory

-It’s fascinating to realise the amount of content the NES managed to show with only 2 KB of RAM.
-Well, the Super Nintendo now features 128 KB of SRAM (still called ‘Work RAM’ or WRAM).
-That’s 6400% more general-purpose memory than its predecessor.
+It’s fascinating to realise how much content the NES managed to display with only 2 KB of RAM.
+Well, the Super Nintendo now features 128 KB of SRAM (still referred to as ‘Work RAM’ or WRAM) - a staggering 6400% increase in general-purpose memory compared to its predecessor.

 Graphics

-After everything said so far, let me tell you that the graphic subsystem of this console is a true work of engineering.
-With such a constrained CPU, one would imagine the SNES could never cast a shadow on its competitor featuring a ‘32-bit’ Motorola 68000.
-Yet, Nintendo and Ricoh engineers managed to find clever tricks that take advantage of the way CRT displays behave, thereby expanding the capabilities of this console without requiring expensive state-of-the-art components.
+After everything discussed so far, let me tell you that the graphical subsystem of this console is a true feat of engineering.
+Given its constrained CPU, one might assume the SNES could never cast a shadow on its competitor, which boasts a ‘32-bit’ Motorola 68000.
+Yet, Nintendo and Ricoh engineers devised clever tricks that exploit the behaviour of CRT displays, effectively expanding the console’s capabilities without the need for expensive, state-of-the-art components.

-In any case, before we go in-depth I strongly recommend reading the NES article first since it introduces useful concepts that will be revisited here.
+Before diving deeper into this topic, I strongly recommend reading the NES article first, as it introduces key concepts that will be revisited here.

 Design